-The Board of your Company comprises highly experienced persons of repute, eminence and has a good and diverse mix of Executive and Non-Executive Directors with majority of the Board Members comprising Independent Directors including Independent Women Directors.
-The Board composition is in conformity with the applicable provisions of Companies Act, 2013 ('the Act') and Securities and Exchange Board of India ('SEBI') (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations') as amended from time to time.
-As on date of this Integrated Annual Report, the Board consists of eleven Directors comprising one Non-Executive Director designated as the Chairman, six Independent Directors including two Women Directors and four Executive Directors including the Chief Executive Officer and Managing Director.
-The composition of the Board represents an optimal mix of professionalism, knowledge and experience and enables the Board to discharge its responsibilities and provide effective leadership to the business.
-The Board as part of its succession planning exercise, periodically reviews its composition to ensure that the same is closely aligned with the strategy and longterm needs of the Company.

-During the year, the following appointments/ re-appointments were made:
+The Board of your Company comprises highly experienced the requirement of obtaining shareholder approval was persons of repute, eminence and has a good and diverse effective only from 1st January, 2022, as part of good mix of Executive and Non-Executive Directors with Corporate Governance practice, the Company sought majority of the Board Members comprising Independent approval of the Members by means of special resolution Directors including Independent Women Directors.
+The through Postal Ballot for appointment of Ms. Ashu Suyash Board composition is in conformity with the applicable as an Independent Director of the Company for a period provisions of Companies Act, 2013 ('the Act') and Securities of 5 (five) years, which was approved by the Members with and Exchange Board of India ('SEBI') (Listing Obligations effect from 12th November, 2021 to 11th November, 2026. and Disclosure Requirements) Regulations, 2015 ('Listing Mr. Dev Bajpai was re-appointed as a Whole-time Director Regulations') as amended from time to time.
+As on date of the Company for a period of 5 (five) consecutive years of this Integrated Annual Report, the Board consists with effect from 23rd January, 2022 to 22nd January, 2027. of eleven Directors comprising one Non-Executive Director designated as the Chairman, six Independent Mr. Nitin Paranjpe was appointed as Non-Executive Director Directors including two Women Directors and four designated as Chairman with effect from 31st March, 2022.
+Executive Directors including the Chief Executive Officer The Company has received approval of the Members of and Managing Director.
+The composition of the Board the Company on 16th April, 2022 through Postal Ballot represents an optimal mix of professionalism, knowledge for appointment of Mr. Nitin Paranjpe as Non-Executive and experience and enables the Board to discharge its Director and re-appointment of Mr. Dev Bajpai as a responsibilities and provide effective leadership to the Whole-time Director. business.
+The Board as part of its succession planning Further, Mr. Sanjiv Mehta stepped down as the Chairman exercise, periodically reviews its composition to ensure that the same is closely aligned with the strategy and longof the Board with effect from 31st March, 2022 thereby delinking the position of Chairman and Chief Executive re-appointments were made: